 There has been increased interest in wills and trusts since the COVID-19 pandemic began.
 Families who have put off planning are now realizing the importance of getting it done.
-At the same time, some traditional avenues for estate planning are shut down.
-Live seminars are out, and in-person meetings may seem risky.
+At the same time, some traditional avenues for estate planning are adapting with the changing restrictions.
+Live seminars are happening less frequently, and in-person meetings may seem risky.
 Is it even possible to get a will or trust in place right now?
 The answer may surprise you.
 Not only is it possible, but there may never have been a better time for getting a will or living trust in place.

 What is virtual estate planning?